TheNewtonCapstone/blog/_posts/2024-12-26-issues-with-microros.md

 Reliability setting offers two options: RELIABLE, which guarantees message delivery with retries but may cause delays, and BEST_EFFORT, where messages are dropped if delivery fails.

-Additionally, Network Congestion Batching helps reduce overhead by batching messages during network congestion, improving communication efficiency.
+Additionally, NBC (Network Congestion Batching) helps reduce overhead by batching messages during network congestion, improving communication efficiency.

 ### The Impact on Control